sufftea/Link-Cut-Treeez/README.md

 - add_const(v) (not implemented) - add a constant to each node on the path from v to the root

 ### Abstract or represented tree
-Abstract tree is not stored in the memory; it's just the way we imagine a link-cut tree when working with it; Each node can have an unlimited number of children and one prefered child (has a red edge on the visualizatio).
+Abstract tree is not stored in the memory; it's just the way we imagine a link-cut tree when working with it.
+Each node can have an unlimited number of children and one prefered child (has a red edge on the visualizatio).
 A chain of preferred children forms a preferred path.
 The path-aggregate operations described above are performed on a prefered path.